 WillScot Corporation is a holding company.
-We have no direct operations and our principal asset is our equity interest in William Scotsman Holdings Corp. ("WS Holdings"), which owns the Williams Scotsman family of specialty rental companies.
+We have no direct operations and our principal asset is our equity interest in Williams Scotsman Holdings Corp. ("WS Holdings"), which owns an industry-leading specialty rental services business.
 We have a majority interest in, and control the management of, WS Holdings.